GetSetAbhi/High-Level-System-Design/youtube/README.md

 **Internal Working of Video Post-Processing Service**

-1. Whenever a video is uploaded completely into S3, S3 Event Notification triggers an AWS Lambda function which starts an AWS Step Function Workflow
+1. Whenever a video is uploaded completely into S3, S3 Event Notification triggers an AWS Lambda function which starts an AWS Step Function Workflow.
+AWS Step Functions is designed precisely to orchestrate and encompass Lambda functions and MediaConvert jobs into a cohesive workflow.

 2. The Step Functions workflow performs these steps: